 109. Sea Salt

-Sea salt is the white salt that is produced by the evaporation of seawater.
+Sea salt is the white salt produced by seawater’s evaporation.
 Ocean salt primarily comes from rocks on land and openings in the seafloor.
 Salt in the ocean comes from two sources: runoff from the land and openings in the seafloor.
 It is most commonly used to add and bring out flavor in all forms of cooking.

 Edible White Flowers